lokal-profil/interoperable-specifications/docs/ap.md

 The following information MAY be provided:

 * A description / definition expressed via the property `sh:description`
-* A usage note expressed via the property `vann:usageNote`
+* A usage note expressed via the property `skos:scopeNote`
 * A reference to another application profile that expresses that it is a
   * "subprofile" of another profile via `prof:isProfileOf`
   * "variant of" another profile via the `inspec:variant`